tendermint/tendermint/docs/DOCS_README.md

 There is a CircleCI job listening for changes in the `/docs` directory, on both the  `master` and `develop` branches.
 Any updates to files in this directory on those branches will automatically trigger a website deployment.
-Under the hood, the private website repository has a `make build-docs` target consuming by a CircleCI job in that repo.
+Under the hood, the private website repository has a `make build-docs` target consumed by a CircleCI job in that repo.

 ## README